-If you've been online recently, you may have noticed a certain rosy hue dominating the celeb hair game.
-Of course, the more trend-appropriate term is "rose gold" in all its variations.
+You may have noticed rose gold dominating the hair color game in recent years.
 There was the desert-inspired blonde-tinged copper we saw on Emma Roberts and the platinum-rosy hybrid Kylie Jenner sported, too.
-A more pastel variation labeled "quartz pink" has made the rounds on Pinterest, while a washed-out punk-rock take was a popular summertime hue with the cool-girl set on Instagram.
-I wanted to go pink for a while and envisioned something in between the latter two: a root-y pale blonde with a wash of translucent pink, equal parts pretty and grunge.
+A more pastel variation labeled "quartz pink" has made rounds on Pinterest, while a washed-out punk-rock take was a popular summertime shade.

 When it comes to this color, make sure to hash out the details with your stylist, because rose gold can mean different things to different people.
-You can choose a softer pink for your skin or something that sits with a little more orange, but it all depends on what you want.
-"If you’re brown or darker, you would have to bleach the hair in order to get there," says Amber Maynard Bolt at Nine Zero One Salon.
-"It would be a full process of bleaching/highlights and whatnot, that could take up to two times to lift light enough.
+"If you’re brown or darker, you would have to bleach the hair in order to get there," says stylist Amber Maynard Bolt at Nine Zero One Salon.
+"It would be a full process of bleaching or highlights, that could take up to two times to lift light enough.
 Since everyone lifts through stages of orange and yellow, once you get to your lighter stage, you can apply straight pink."

-This rose gold inspired 'do by hair stylist Candy Marie in Seattle, Washington definitely earns an award or two in our book.
-The most coveted hair goals are a casual Instagram scroll away.
+This rose gold-inspired 'do by hairstylist Candy Marie in Seattle, Washington definitely earns a star in our book.
+The color transition is seamless, making the most coveted hair goals a casual Instagram scroll away.

 Cotton Candy Rose

-Model Chloe Norgaard showed off a rose-toned look using Redken's City Beats Collection.
+Model Chloe Nørgaard, who is known for her colorful hair, showed off a rose-toned look using Redken's City Beats Collection.
 This exact mix of shades had her short, swingy bob looking incredibly chic, especially paired with matching makeup.

 Muted Pink Waves